 Members of the the MUSTS research programme are involved in teaching in a number of different teaching programmes at Maastricht University, both within and beyond the Faculty of Arts and Social Sciences.

-On the BA level, several courses within the Arts and Culture programme (and its Dutch-language counterpart, Cultuurwetenschappen) introduce students to approaches in science, technology & society studies.
-Additionally, MUSTS members are also involved in teaching courses in the European Studies programme.
+On the BA level, several courses within the Arts and Culture programme (and its Dutch-language counterpart, Cultuurwetenschappen) as well as the Digital Society programme introduce students to approaches in science, technology & society studies.
+Additionally, MUSTS members are also involved in teaching courses in the European Studies programme and the inter-faculty Global Studies programme.
 Outside of the Faculty of Arts and Social Sciences, MUSTS members also teach courses about societal dimensions of science and technology, in programmes such as University College Maastricht and the Maastricht Science Programme.

 PhD candidates within the MUSTS programme are enrolled in the Graduate School of Arts and Social Sciences at Maastricht University and usually follow the training programme of the Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC).
 You can find further information about ongoing PhD projects under the Research heading, and a list of completed dissertations within the category Output.